-If you are hurt or if you lost a loved one because of an aggressive driver in LaPlace, you have the right to hold them responsible for their behavior.
-The LaPlace aggressive driving accident lawyers with the Morris Bart law firm are here to help.
+If you suffered injuries or lost a loved one because of an aggressive driver in LaPlace, LA, you have the right to hold them responsible for their behavior.
+The LaPlace aggressive driving accident attorneys with the Morris Bart law firm are here to help.

-We offer a free, no-risk consultation for car accident victims.
-We also work on a contingency fee basis, which means that we take no payments upfront or out of pocket for our services.
+We offer free, no-risk consultations for car accident victims.
+We also work on a contingency fee basis, which means we take no payments upfront or out of pocket for our services.
 We make our money if we are successful in your case.
-To speak with a member of our team and receive a free case review, contact us today at (800) 537-8185.
+Let us fight to recover your medical expenses and other losses.

 Common types of aggressive driving include:

 - Failing to stop at traffic lights or stop signs